International migration drives US population growth in 2022 - ExBulletin

-The population of the United States expanded by 1.2 million people this year with growth fueled largely by international migration, and the nation now has 333.2 million people, according to estimates released Thursday by the U.S. Census Bureau.

-Net international migration the number of people moving into the US minus the number of people leaving was more than 1 million from 2021 to 2022.
-This represented a 168% growth rate over the previous year’s 376,029 international immigrants, with every state that gained residents from abroad, according to the 2022 population estimates.
+Net international migration—the number of people moving into the U.S. minus the number of people leaving—was more than 1 million residents from 2021 to 2022.
+This represented a 168% growth rate over the previous year’s 376,029 international immigrants, with every state that gained residents from abroad, according to 2022 population estimates.

 The natural increase in the number of births minus the number of deaths added 245,080 more people to the total, in what was the first year-on-year increase in total births since 2007.